-Oh Akko, what a special place.
+I loved visiting Akko (or Acre), it’s such a special place.
 You see, I love Middle East and Roman history.
-And with a rich history that spans thousands of years, Akko is a city just for me.
+And with a rich history that spans thousands of years, the port city of Akko, Israel, is a city just for me.

-Did you know that it was the only enter port into holy land and was the city longest controlled by crusaders?
+Fun fact: Did you know that it was the only port into the Holy Land was the city longest controlled by crusaders?
 Now you do!
-Thank me later.

 My co-traveler commented, “Well, it's a really nice place considering it's just a big cellar.”
 That's exactly what it is, and it's still the best thing to do in Akko.
 Especially if you are crazy about history like me, the Knights Halls shouldn’t be missing on your Israel itinerary.